jemand2001/coscraft_resources/README.md

 ﻿# CosCraft resource pack

 The official add-on resource pack for the **CosCraft** (Cosmere in Minecraft) project.
 Based on and designed for use *on top of* the **Excalibur** resource pack!
-*Currently only available for Minecraft 1.14*
+*Currently available for Minecraft 1.12 and 1.14*

 ## Installation